diku-dk/futhark/docs/man/futhark-script.rst

   There *must* be a newline after the semicolon.
 Similar to ``plot2d``, except that it uses the provided Gnuplot script.
-The ``e`` argument must be a record and the data will be available in temporary files whose names are in variables named after the fields.
+The ``e`` argument must be a record whose fields are tuples of one-dimensional arrays, and the data will be available in temporary files whose names are in variables named after the record fields.
   Use ``set term png size width,height`` to change the size to ``width`` by ``height`` pixels.